 - While waiting for your PCR test and test results, stay home and isolate yourself from household members.

-- Continue to wear a mask, wash your hands, and keep 6 feet away from people.
+- Continue wearing a mask, washing your hands, and keeping 6 feet away from people.

 - Rapid tests can be obtained at any Greene County Public Library branch.